 Training, qualifications & experience

 My training reflects an interest in correlating intensive therapy with the reduction of human suffering and encouraging post-traumatic growth.
-I have an interest in transitional work which includes working with dreams, archetypes and the unconscious.
+I have an interest in transitional work which can incorporate dreams, archetypes and the unconscious.

 Qualifications and training

-Training organisations include the Beeleaf Institute for Contemporary Psychotherapy (UKCP-affiliated), the UK College for Cognitive and Behavioural Therapies and Royal Holloway, University of London (CBT), Applied Metapsychology International (AMI), MNLP (ABNLP) and The Mediation Agency.
-I have attended training with the New York Institute for Jungian Studies, training with Rufus May and MIND in Hearing Voices, with VOYPIC in working with young people, NHS DBT training (dialectical behaviour therapy) for emotional dysregulation and personality disorder and have attended various training courses in trauma and PTSD.
+Training organisations include Royal Holloway, University of London/CNWL (CBT), the UK College for Cognitive and Behavioural Therapies (REBT), Beeleaf Institute for Contemporary Psychotherapy (UKCP affiliated training), Applied Metapsychology International (AMI), Neurolinguistic psychology (ABNLP) and conflict resolution (The Mediation Alliance).
+I have attended training with the New York Center for Jungian Studies, Hearing Voices (MIND), VOYPIC for working with young people and intensive NHS DBT training (dialectical behaviour therapy) for personality disorders and complex trauma.
+I have presented trainings in trauma/PTSD/C-PTSD.